Update on Course Offerings For F/W 2020

 Research Practicum Courses

-Students who are interested in completing a Research Practicum course in the fall should contact potential supervisors now to identify a supervisor and discuss possible projects.
+Students who are interested in completing a Research Practicum course in the fall/winter should contact potential supervisors now to identify a supervisor and discuss possible projects.
 For projects that can be completed remotely, requests for enrollment can be submitted any time after your enrollment window opens.
-For projects that require work on campus, you are advised to wait until August to request enrollment, as it currently is unclear whether normal research activities will be fully resumed by September.
+For projects that require work on campus, please consult with your supervisor.

 Operation Changes to Biology Undergraduate Program Office due to COVID-19